sakura7621/aframe_vr_house/README.md

 ## Models

 ### Custom Made Models
-I use basic objects to create five models.
+I used basic objects to create five models.
-For example, I created the TV model by five cubes, and I used two cubes and two circles for the speaker.
+For example, the TV model consists of five cubes.
+Regarding the speaker, I used two cubes and two circles to create it.
 ![my_models](/screenshots/custom_made_models.png)